 There are no proposed residential structures with this project.
-Employees plan to live off site and commute from Myers Flat and Surrounding communities.
-One employee will live on site in a RV trailer during cultivation.
+Employees will live off site and commute from Myers Flat and Surrounding communities or live in a removable trailer on site for up to 6 months as outlined by the County.